ripply/qtumbook/en/part1/networks.md

 * `progress` approaches 1.0 (100%) as your local node catch up to the network.
 * `height` the latest block that had been synced.

+Keep in mind that to use [Janus](https://github.com/qtumproject/janus) you will need to enable indexing `-txindex -addrindex=1 -logevents` which significantly increases the time to sync the blockchain

 Visit the [Testnet Block Explorer](https://testnet.qtum.org/) to see some stats about the test network.
 In particular, it lists the latest blocks mined, so you can get a rough idea of how far along you are in the synchronization process:

 ![](networks/test-explorer.jpg)

-As of Mid-December 2017, the block height is about 50,000ish.
+As of July 2022, the block height is about 2 million.

 ## Getting Testnet Tokens